-Students should come to class prepared with pens, pencils, basic calculator, and a spiral notebook for taking notes or completed quizzes or assignments in class.
+Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or completed quizzes or assignments in class.
 Students should be prepared to take notes over lecture material if they choose.
 You may use your computer for this course content only in the classroom.
 Follow student conduct guidelines for appropriate use of electronics in the classroom.
 Due to COVID we may have to meet virtually at some point.
 Please have a plan prepared as to how to meet via computer for this course.
 You will need to have access to a computer and it will need to have a camera and a microphone.
 When we meet virtually it will be Microsoft Teams, Blackboard Collaborate or Zoom.
 In the event that we must meet in the virtual setting please notify me if you do not have a computer to use.
-Lecture material may also be online, so a working computer with an internet connection is required.
-The computer lab in building 8 is also available for your use if needed, as long as there is not active testing going on.